wanelo/compositor/README.md

 end
 ```

-Now this class automatically registers "user" DSL method, which receives a user object and any other
+This small class automatically registers "user" DSL method, which receives a user object and any other
 important attributes.

 Then this class can be merged with other similar "leaf" classes, or another "composite" class, such as